Admissions Officers + Award-Winning Writers

 Writer

-Daniel has worked as a writing consultant for over a decade.
-He holds a BA in English from Indiana University-Bloomington, where he worked as a tutor at the campus writing center, and is a graduate of the Iowa Writers’ Workshop, where he received a Dean’s Graduate Fellowship and taught undergraduate writing.
-He is a former Fulbright scholar in Spain, and his work has appeared in Tampa Review, Miami Herald, Gambit Weekly, and Salon.
-He was awarded the Cintas Fellowship in Literature in 2014 and the Faulkner Society’s novel prize in 2015.
-He was a resident at the MacDowell Colony in 2016.
-He teaches classes and does manuscript consulting for Sackett Street Writers’ Workshop in Brooklyn, and is a co-founder of the Berlin Writers’ Workshop.
+Daniel's law school admissions clients have been accepted to every T-14 program, many with significant scholarships, including to Yale, Stanford, and Harvard.
+He holds an MFA from the Iowa Writers' Workshop, where he was a Dean's Graduate Fellow and taught writing and literature.
+He is a former Fulbright scholar in Spain, and his work has appeared in Harper's, Bleacher Report, Tampa Review, and Salon.
+He was awarded the Cintas Fellowship in Literature, was a resident at the MacDowell Colony, and is a co-founder of the Berlin Writers’ Workshop.

 Writer